MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/create-linux-virtual-machine-azure-cli.md

 ms.custom: devx-track-js
 ---

-# 2. Create Linux virtual machine using Azure CLI
+# 3. Create Linux virtual machine using Azure CLI

 In this section of the tutorial, use the Azure CLI to create and configure your virtual machine.
 At this point in the tutorial, you should have a terminal window open and signed into the Azure cloud on the subscription where you intend to create the virtual machine.

 All of the Azure CLI steps can be completed from a single instance of the Azure CLI.
 If you close the window or switch where you are using Azure CLI, such as between the Cloud shell and your local terminal, you will need to [sign in](./introduction.md#sign-in-to-azure-cli) again.

-## Create a linux virtual machine from a GitHub repository
+## Create a cloud-init file to expedite linux virtual machine creation

 This tutorial uses a cloud-init configuration file to create both the NGINX reverse proxy server and the Express.js server.
 NGINX is used to forward the Express.js port (3000) to the public port (80).